 Students can enter Capital's traditional nursing program as freshmen.
-During sophomore year, they begin supervised work with patients and continue clinical experiences at Columbus-area facilities during junior year.
-Senior year studies focus on intensive study in selected areas.
-Topics explored throughout the program include health assessment, nursing practices, research, leadership, and complimentary/alternative healing methods.
+During sophomore and junior years, they take nursing coursework addressing health assessment, nursing practices, leadership, pathophysiology and pharmacology.
+Seniors begin supervised work with patients in clinical experiences.
 The program uses exams similar in format to the National Council Licensure Examination for registered nurses (NCLEX-RN).
 Those who hold an associate's degree in nursing can earn a bachelor's degree through the BSN completion program.
 Students with a bachelor's degree in a non-nursing field can earn a BSN through Capital's 5-semester accelerated BSN program.

 Master of Science in Nursing

-MSN students at Capital can choose from concentrations in nursing education, administration, legal studies, theology, and clinical nurse specialist (CNS) in adult/gerontology.
-Capital also offers dual degrees: MSN/Juris Doctor, MSN/Master of Business Administration (MBA) and MSN/Master in Theological Studies.
+MSN students at Capital can choose from concentrations in nursing education, nursing administration or legal studies.
+Capital also offers dual degrees: MSN/Juris Doctor or MSN/Master of Business Administration (MBA).
 All learning blends clinical and holistic nursing practices and philosophies, as well as providing leadership development in the chronic, acute, and community health areas.
 Specific training varies with the specialty and/or degree chosen.

 Post-Master's Nurse Educator Certificate

 The nurse educator certificate prepares RNs to provide classroom and clinical instruction.
-The program consists of 4 semesters and lasts 16 months.
+The program consists of four semesters and lasts 16 months.
 Admission requirements include a master's degree in nursing and an Ohio RN license.
-The four courses teach curriculum design, teaching strategies, and technology in education.
-Students also spend 50 hours student teaching while working with an experienced nurse educator.
+The seven courses teach curriculum design, teaching strategies, and technology in education.
+Students also complete a student teaching assignment while working with an experienced nurse educator.

-This program requires eight courses that prepare the student for licensing as an advanced practice CNS in adult health/gerontology; a CNS license allows nurses to write prescriptions.
-The courses include advanced courses in pathophysiology, pharmacology, and health assessment, as well as healthcare leadership.
+This program requires seven courses that prepare the student for licensing as an advanced practice in adult-gerontology care.
+The courses include advanced courses in pathophysiology and health assessment as well as patient management.
 Students learn about end-of-life care and study healthy aging.
-A capstone project is required.
+A field experience is required.

 Columbus State Community College